ardonap/cyclistic-da-case-study/README.md

 ### Tools
 SQL was used for comprehensive data integration, cleansing, transformation, validation, exploration, and analysis.
 Additionally, Looker was used for further analysis, and for the presentation of findings using interactive charts.
 ### Data Integration
+Data Integration was done through SQL using this [code](Data Integration.sql)